-If you send money to a new recipient through a P2P payment app, even to a person you know, you should either initially send $1 as a test or ask the person to send a request for the money.
+If you send money to a new recipient through a P2P payment app, even to a person you know, you should either initially send $1 as a test or ask the person to request the money.
 There are so many similar accounts like BobSmith01 and BobSmith02.
-The accounts can have photos, but the photos are so small that it’s difficult to tell whether they’re the correct person.
+The accounts can have photos, but the images are so small that it’s difficult to tell whether they’re the correct person.

 “Don’t use these apps to pay people you don’t know and, even if it’s your best friend or your mom, confirm you’re set up correctly and using the right user name,” said Mierzwinski.
 “Consumers don’t realise these online transfer payments are instantaneous and treated like cash, so when fraud strikes, you’re likely without recourse.”

 The report recommends that policymakers strengthen consumer protections on payment apps.
 Consumers should be protected when they are defrauded into sending money, even when they “initiated the payment.”
-App providers should be required to investigate errors and fraud even when the consumer made a mistake or sent the money.
+App providers should be required to investigate errors and fraud even when the consumer makes a mistake or sends the money.
 This is an existing duty not being enforced.